1954

 and each uncle one by one

-Old Spice and English Lavender
+Old Spice and English Leather

 as hugs and kisses were exchanged